johnedstone/class101/README.md

 shell> pwd
 ~/class101/project

+shell> cat dashboard/admin.py
+# -*- coding: utf-8 -*-
+from __future__ import unicode_literals

+from django.contrib import admin from .models import Server

+class ServerAdmin(admin.ModelAdmin):
+    pass
+admin.site.register(Server, ServerAdmin)

 shell> python manage.py runserver

 # Browse to /admin
 # Add some data for the dashboard app, server names and ips - use fake data
+# Test the error checking on the form: can you add a garbage ip, do you get an error?
+# does it check for uniqueness?

 # Other cool stuff
 shell> pwd